howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ### Installing Nose and Tail Blocks

-I purchased a ~3' length of approximately 2 x 3" mahogany lumber during my trip to the specialty lumber yard in New Orleans several months ago.
+I purchased a ~3' length of approximately 2 x 3" mahogany lumber during my trip to the [specialty lumber yard](https://www.riversidelumber.com) in New Orleans several months ago.
 This dense wood is being used at the nose and tail of the paddleboard for resilience to dings and the beautiful contrasting color.
 The tail will be a simple straight piece of block squarely attached to the back of the board.
 The nose will be two short lengths of mahogany attached at an angle to allow for a more rounded nose and to form a dark "arrow" where they meet the mahogany center stip.
-I clamped a scrap of wood to the deck of the board to provide a straight line each time I used the circular saw to make the final cuts off the board.
+I clamped a scrap of wood to the deck of the board as a guide each time I used the circular saw to make the final cuts off the board.
 The saw rode up on top of this guide, ensuring the blade was cutting truly vertically across the board.
 During earlier cuts I realized simply running the circular saw across the rounded deck of the paddleboard did not result in a uniform vertical / square cut across the board which is necessary for attaching blocks.
-The miter box saw was of course used to cut the mahogany blocks and the appropriate angle for them to meet which was approximately 15 degrees.
+The miter box saw was of course used to cut the mahogany blocks and the appropriate angle for them to join was approximately 15 degrees.

 ![pic of gluing nose block](/images/hobby/paddling/sup/2024-05-19_SUP-nose-block-glue-camp-1-600px.jpg)

 *How will I provide compression to hold the blocks up against the board as it is gluing?*
-Various solutions were provided in YouTube videos by Jarvis Boards, Jenkins Boatworks, and others.
+Various solutions were provided in YouTube videos by [Jarvis Boards](https://youtu.be/LJLQt6bndMs?si=qJfa2Jtxms4DpIE_) and also a [newer playlist](https://youtu.be/LJLQt6bndMs?si=ltftKaUBroamhplj), by [Jenkins Boatworks](https://www.youtube.com/playlist?list=PLcTGtF1c_Bt7xQ6TQSWx4chD8N35SuRIT), and others.
 I tried using only painter's tape to hold the tail block in place but felt compression was inadequate.
-An anchor point midway up the board was needed so I could wrap the plastic wrap cords around the end block.
+An anchor point midway up the board was needed so I could wrap the cords of plastic wrap around the end block.
 I ended up using two 6" C-clamps and some wood scraps to protect the board.
 I affixed a clamp to either side of the board at the rails which provided a sturdy anchor for the elastic plastic-wrap "ropes" to secure the tail block against the board while the glue set.
 The same technique was used for attaching the nose blocks.

 But first, I decided to pre-glue the nose blocks together at the angle (to ensure a tight fit) and I drilled and inserted two dowels within the angled surface to help hold them together and strengthen the bond.
 This was then glued to the board and allowed to set up securely for a day.